MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/laps/laps-scenarios-azure-active-directory.md

 ### Configure specific policies

-At minimum, you must configure the BackupDirectory setting to the value 1 (backup passwords to Azure Active Directory).
+At a minimum, you must configure the BackupDirectory setting to the value 1 (backup passwords to Azure Active Directory).

-If you don't configure the AdministratorAccountName setting, Windows LAPS will default to managing the default built-in local Administrator account.
-This built-in account is automatically identified by its well-known Relative Identifier (also known as "RID") and should therefore never be identified by name.
-(The name of the built-in local Administrator account will vary depending on the default locale of the device.)
+If you don't configure the AdministratorAccountName setting, Windows LAPS defaults to managing the default built-in local Administrator account.
+This built-in account is automatically identified by its well-known relative identifier (RID) and should never be identified by name.
+The name of the built-in local Administrator account varies depending on the default locale of the device.

-If you want to configure a custom local admin account, you should configure the AdministratorAccountName setting with the name of that account.
+If you want to configure a custom local administrator account, you should configure the AdministratorAccountName setting with the name of that account.

 > [!IMPORTANT]
-> If you configure Windows LAPS to manage a custom local admin account, you must ensure that the account is created - LAPS doesn't support creation of the account.
-Microsoft recommends using the [RestrictedGroups CSP](/windows/client-management/mdm/policy-csp-restrictedgroups) for this purpose.
+> If you configure Windows LAPS to manage a custom local administrator account, you must ensure that the account is created.
+Windows LAPS doesn't create the account.
+We recommend that you use the [RestrictedGroups CSP](/windows/client-management/mdm/policy-csp-restrictedgroups) to create the account.

-Finally, feel free to configure the other settings as needed or desired, for example PasswordLength, etc.
+You can configure other settings, like PasswordLength, as needed for your organization.

-## Update the password in Azure Active Directory
+## Update a password in Azure Active Directory

-Windows LAPS will process the currently active policy on a periodic (every hour) basis.
-In order to avoid waiting after applying the policy, you can run the `Invoke-LapsPolicyProcessing` PowerShell cmdlet.
+Windows LAPS processes the currently active policy on a periodic basis (every hour).
+To avoid waiting after you apply the policy, you can run the `Invoke-LapsPolicyProcessing` PowerShell cmdlet.

-Now look in the event log for 10029 event that verifies that the password was successfully updated in Azure Active Directory:
+To verify that the password was successfully updated in Azure Active Directory, look in the event log for the 10029 event:

 :::image type="content" source="./media/laps-scenarios-azure-active-directory/laps-scenarios-azure-active-directory-password-update-event.png" alt-text="Screenshot of the event log and a successful Azure Active Directory password update event log message.":::

 ## Retrieve a password from Azure Active Directory

-Retrieval of LAPS passwords stored in Azure Active Directory is supported using Microsoft Graph.
-Windows LAPS includes a PowerShell cmdlet (`Get-LapsAADPassword`) that is a wrapper around the Microsoft Graph PowerShell library.
+Retrieving Windows LAPS passwords stored in Azure Active Directory is supported by using Microsoft Graph.
+Windows LAPS includes a PowerShell cmdlet (`Get-LapsAADPassword`) that's a wrapper around the Microsoft Graph PowerShell library.
 Windows LAPS doesn't provide any user interface options for Azure Active Directory password retrieval.
-The instructions describe how to use the `Get-LapsAADPassword` cmdlet to retrieve LAPS passwords from Azure Active Directory.
+The instructions describe how to use the `Get-LapsAADPassword` cmdlet to retrieve Windows LAPS passwords from Azure Active Directory.

 ### Install the Microsoft Graph PowerShell library